 - Allergic reactions.
 In rare cases, individuals may have allergies or sensitivities to the materials used in dental crowns, such as metal alloys.
 This can lead to allergic reactions or other oral health issues.

-Dental crowns can be an excellent dental restoration treatment for damaged or decayed teeth.
+Dental crowns, as part of cosmetic dentistry, can be an excellent treatment for restoring damaged or decayed teeth.
 The procedure is relatively straightforward and offers many advantages, including improved aesthetics and enhanced strength.
 However, it is important to consider potential drawbacks and weigh the pros and cons before deciding if a dental crown is right for you.
 Ultimately, discuss your options with your dentist to determine which treatment best meets your needs.